tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 Certificate Types is too strict.
 Based on WG consensus, the decision was taken to change registration policy to Specification Required while reserving a small part of the code space for Private Use {{!RFC8126}}.
-Therefore, IANA [SHALL change/has changed] the TLS Certificate Types registry as follows:
+Therefore, IANA has changed the TLS Certificate Types registry as follows:

 - Changed the registry policy to: